proactis-documentation/documentation-source/docs/p2p/expensesGateway.md

 ---

-## Import/ExpenseClaim/Items/Item
+## Item Element
-The attributes supported by the Item element within the xml are listed below:
+The attributes supported by the Import/ExpenseClaim/Items/Item element within the xml are listed below:

 | Attribute Name  | Description                                                                                |
 |-----------------|--------------------------------------------------------------------------------------------|